 Before I let you go, can you tell us anything about those video projects?

-I thought you were injured, but you just decided to take the season off?
+I thought you were injured. but actually, you just decided to take the season off from competition?

 Yeah, I just decided to take the year off.
-After last season, I just wanted to explore the other opportunities in skiing, that I might not get to do if I focused on halfpipe.
-I’ve always wanted to do it; it’s always been a passion of mine but I’ve never had the time to do it.
-I just thought ‘why not do it this year?’
+After last season, I just wanted to explore the other opportunities in skiing that I might not get to do if I focused on halfpipe.
+I’ve always wanted to do it—it’s always been a passion of mine, but I’ve never had the time to do it.
+I just thought, "Why not do it this year?"
+I couldn’t be happier about it.
+I’m stoked.